-433.302 – Petition for downward adjustment.
+433.202 – Petition for downward adjustment.

-Appendix A to Subpart C of Part 433 – Maximum allowable fossil fuel-generated energy consumption
+Appendix A to Subpart B of Part 433 – Maximum Allowable Fossil Fuel-Generated Energy Consumption

-Subpart C – Reduction in Fossil Fuel-Generated Energy Consumption
+Subpart B – Reduction in Fossil Fuel-Generated Energy Consumption

-§ 433.300 Fossil fuel-generated energy consumption requirement.
+§ 433.200 Fossil fuel-generated energy consumption requirement.

 New Federal buildings.
-New Federal buildings that are commercial and multi-family high rise residential buildings, for which design for construction began on or after [INSERT DATE ONE YEAR AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER], must be designed to meet the requirements of paragraph (c) or (d) of this section, as applicable, if:
+New Federal buildings that are commercial and multi-family high rise residential buildings, for which design for construction began on or after [DATE ONE YEAR AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER], must be designed to meet the requirements of paragraphs (c) or (d) of this section, as applicable, if:

 The subject building is a public building as defined in 40 U.S.C.
 3301 and for which transmittal of a prospectus to Congress is required under 40 U.S.C.
 3307; or